Italian name: Given names

-A few names end with an accented vowel, for instance Niccolò and Giosuè.
+A few names end with an accented vowel, for instance Niccolò.

-Almost every base name can have a diminutive form ending with -ino/-ina or -etto/etta as in Paolino/Paoletto and Paolina/Paoletta from Paolo and Paola, -ello/-ella, as in Donatello/Donatella from Donato and Donata, or -uccio/-uccia, as in Guiduccio from Guido.
+Almost every base name can have a diminutive form ending with -ino/-ina or -etto/etta as in Paolino/Paoletto and Paolina/Paoletta from Paolo and Paola, -ello/-ella, or in Donatello/Donatella from Donato and Donata.
 The forms -uzzo/-uzza, as in Santuzza from Santa, are typical of Sicilian language.